epfml/disco/docs/TASK.md

 Disco.js currently provides several pre-defined popular tasks such as [Titanic](../discojs/discojs-core/src/tasks/titanic.ts), [CIFAR-10](../discojs/discojs-core/src/tasks/cifar10.ts), and [MNIST](../discojs/discojs-core/src/tasks/mnist.ts).
 In order to understand how to add your own custom task, we will go over how we would add a new task called `my_new_task` to Disco.js.

+## Bringing your model in DisCo.

+You must first bring your model to a TensorFlow JS format, consisting of a TensorFlow.js model file in a JSON format, and an optional weight file in .bin format if you are .
+To do so, you might need to define a new Task for your model.

+## Simple use case : Using the user interface directly for your task definition
+I am a user who wants to define my custom task and upload my model to Disco.
+For this use case, the .bin weight file is mandatory.
+ - Through the user interface, click on the *create* button on "Add your own model to be trained in a DISCOllaborative"
+ - Fill in all the relevant information for your task and model
+ - Upload the .json + .bin model in the *Model Files* box.
+ Your task has been successfully uploaded.

 ## Procedure

 In order to add a new task to Disco.js, we first need to create and export a new instance of the `Task` class, defined [here](../discojs/discojs-core/src/task/task.ts).